-If you’re looking for a true London experience, it doesn’t get much more authentic than a stay in Soho, the city’s thriving centre for arts, culture, shopping and great food.
+If you’re looking for a true London experience, it doesn’t get more authentic than a stay in Soho, the city’s thriving centre for arts, culture, shopping and food.
 It manages to remain urban and gritty while also being home to some of the most upmarket hotels in the capital.
-On your next visit, book into one of the boutique properties that truly reflect the heart and soul of the neighbourhood – unique, characterful and brimming with style.
+On your next visit, book into one of these boutique properties in the heart and soul of the neighbourhood – unique, characterful and brimming with style.

 Once home to an 18th-century writer, the eponymous Hazlitt’s Hotel is something of a Soho institution.
 Once you step inside, you’d never guess the hotel was right in the middle of the city.
 The library and bedrooms are truly peaceful, and modern minimalism is waived in favour of old-fashioned charm.
 Snuggle up in front of the drawing room fire with the resident cat, or explore the extensive collection of signed first editions in the library with a drink from the honesty bar in hand.
 Each of the bedrooms has been uniquely decorated, with some featuring a sumptuous four-poster bed, velvet armchairs and a roll-top bath.
 It’s a perfect spot for a winter stay.